A guide for spiritual seekers, leaders, and companions

 4. Achievement & Responsibility – "Let me lead"

-What we seek: Productive purpose, calling, identity integrated with meaningful work - vocation/ministry/mission
+Seeking: Productive purpose, calling, identity integrated with meaningful work - vocation/ministry/mission

-How we see God: Partner, calling-giver, mission-giver, coach, partner; the Kingdom as project.
+God is: Partner, calling-giver, mission-giver, coach, partner;

 Gifts: Courage, leadership, entrepreneurship, innovation, community impact.